Fabrizio1994/ECGClassification/README.md

 The normal ECG signal consists of P, QRS and T waves.
 The QRS interval is a measure of the total duration of ventricular tissue depolarization.
 QRS detection provides the fundamental reference for almost all automated ECG analysis algorithms.
 Before to perform QRS detection, removal or suppresion of noise is required.

-## MIT-BIH Arrhythmia Database
+### MIT-BIH Arrhythmia Database
 The MIT-BIH Arrhytmia DB contains 48 half-hour excerpts of two-channel ambulatory ECG recordings, obtained from 47 subjects (records 201 and 202 are from the same subject) studied by the BIH Arrhythmia Laboratory between 1975 and 1979.
 Of these, 23 were chosen at random from a collection of over 4000 Holter tapes, and the other 25 (the "200 series") were selected to include examples of uncommon but clinically important arrhythmias that would not be well represented in a small random sample.
 Each signal contains cardiologists annotations, which describe the behaviour of the signal in the location in which they are placed.
-In particular, the Beat Annotations classify each QRS complex with one of the following labels:
+In particular, the Beat Annotations classify

 ### Annotations
 |    Beat Annotation     |            Meaning             |